UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_20.md

 we learned in our last section.

-From our new filtered selection, perhaps we could assign values of “Quaker” to column `mfr` using similar code this.
+From our new filtered selection, perhaps we could assign values of “Quaker” to column `mfr` using similar code to this.

-The output looks like it did what we wanted but what happened to the rest of our dataframe?
+The output looks like it did what we wanted, but what happened to the rest of our dataframe?

 Remember that we only want to replace the values in our existing